dsanson/Pandoc.tmbundle/README.markdown

 ## Language ##

-For the Language, I shamelessly plundered Fletcher Penney's [MultiMarkdown Bundle](http://fletcherpenney.net/multimarkdown/multimarkdown_bundle_for_textm/).
-I've made a few changes, but I've made no attempt to systematically change it to account for differences between pandoc and mmd.
-This also means that Fletcher Penney's [MultiMarkdown Theme](http://files.fletcherpenney.net/MultiMarkdown.tmTheme.zip) should also work reasonably well.
-It also means that some things won't work quite right.
+For the Language syntax, I shamelessly stole Fletcher Penney's [MultiMarkdown Bundle](http://fletcherpenney.net/multimarkdown/multimarkdown_bundle_for_textm/), which is a slightly modified version of the syntax file from the original Markdown plugin.
+Since several of the MMD extensions are the same as the Pandoc extensions, this works okay.
+I've made a few changes, but I've made no attempt to systematically change it to account for differences between Pandoc's extensions to Markdown and MMD's extensions to Markdown.

+I find that Fletcher Penney's [MultiMarkdown Theme](http://files.fletcherpenney.net/MultiMarkdown.tmTheme.zip)  works reasonably well with the modified language file.

-It would be better to have a clean and complete Language specification for Pandoc.
+It would be better to have a clean and complete Language specification for Pandoc's extended Markdown.
 I just haven't bothered to do it.

 ## Scope ##